 Recommended Unity Degrees and Courses

-This hybrid degree from Unity College gives you the flexibility to take classes online and in-person, mixing them in whichever combination works best for you.
+This hybrid degree from Unity Environmental University gives you the flexibility to take classes online and in-person, mixing them in whichever combination works best for you.
 You will learn the skills needed to rescue and rehabilitate wildlife so that you can have a direct effect on animals’ lives every day you go to work.

 A B.S. in Animal Health and Behavior teaches you not only how to care for animals but how to train them and understand what’s going on inside their heads.
 This degree is online with flexible start dates, so you can study when and where you want.
 It’s also a great starting point for anyone interested in becoming a veterinarian.

 Learn more about what it takes to be a wildlife rehabilitator with a five-week online animal health and disease course.